Skip to content

 count = 0

-# Loop count is proportional to the length of the array
+# Number of iterations is proportional to the array length

 for num in nums: